MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

 22. On the **DEBUG** menu of the **"BindViewsExample - Microsoft Visual Studio"** window, click **Start Debugging**.

-       >**Note:** The first way to display the Restaurant properties in the browser window.
+       >**Note:** The browser window displays the first way to render the Restaurant properties.

 23. In the Address bar of the **Microsoft Edge** window, type **http://localhost:[port]/Home/Display** and then press Enter.

-      >**Note:** The second way to display the Restaurant properties in the browser window.
+      >**Note:** The browser window displays the second way to render the Restaurant properties.

 24. In the Windows Microsoft Edge window, click **Close**.